 Month 2, Day 6, Saturday 12:00 p.m.

 ‘I believe other people are real,’ Sebastien thought as she walked back to the dorms.
-‘I know they have real emotions, desires, and their own stories about how they got to the place they are.
+‘I know they have real emotions, desires, and their own stories about how they got to the place they’re in.
 But I have very little confidence in them, other than that.’

 She remembered her tirade against the group of girls that had been gossiping about Newton.
-She had to admit that sometimes, she did enjoy it.
-The rage behind her words to them was rare, however.
+She had to admit that, sometimes, she did enjoy it.
+The rage behind her words to those girls was rare, however.
 More often, she made offhand cutting remarks to those who simply annoyed her, like Alec and even Damien.
-Ana hadn’t often been on the receiving end of those before, but the other girl hadn’t seemed particularly upset when Sebastien’s sharp edges weren’t pointed at her.
-In fact, Sebastien could remember several times that Ana had laughed behind her hand at one of Sebastien’s more scathing observations.
+Ana hadn’t often been on the receiving end of those before, but Sebastien could remember several times that Ana had laughed behind her hand at one of Sebastien’s more scathing observations.
 While Sebastien was rude to people’s faces, Ana made snide comments behind their back.

-Sebastien recognized that she was working herself into a righteous anger and tried to let it go.
+Sebastien recognized she was working herself into a righteous anger and tried to let it go.
 While they hadn’t done anything special to deserve it, the Crown Family members and other wealthy, connected students also hadn’t done anything wrong by being born into privilege.
 Sure, they were ignorant and rude sometimes, but…wasn’t this whole situation caused by Sebastien’s own rudeness?
 And ignorance could be corrected.
-Some of the Crown Family members weren’t as bad as she had imagined, once she got to know them.
-She could imagine someone like Damien actually caring if he was forced to truly understand what life was like for the common people.
+Some of the Crown Family students weren’t as bad as she had expected, once she got to know them.
+She could imagine someone like Damien genuinely caring if he were forced to truly understand what life was like for the common people.

-If she were being fair, she wouldn’t hold their prejudice and immaturity against them any more than she would despise a poor commoner for not being able to read and not understanding the huge world of books they were missing out on.
-‘Just because there are many just as deserving as them who don’t get the opportunity doesn’t mean the nobles are less deserving.’
+If she were being fair, she wouldn’t hold their prejudice and immaturity against them any more than she would despise a poor commoner for not being able to read or understand the vast world of books they were missing out on.
+‘Just because there are many equally as deserving as them who don’t get the opportunity doesn’t mean the nobles are less deserving.’

 ‘So,’ Sebastien concluded, ‘maybe I am a snob.’
-She still couldn’t help but scorn many of her classmates’ ignorance, but if she was going to feel that way while acknowledging that ignorance was correctable, then shouldn’t she be trying to do something to correct it?
-That was a monumental job, best suited for someone more like Oliver than like Sebastien.
+She still couldn’t help but scorn many of her classmates’ ignorance, but if she was going to acknowledge that ignorance was correctable, shouldn’t she try to do something to correct it?
+That was a monumental job, better suited for someone more like Oliver than Sebastien.
 She simply didn’t have the patience or the time.
 And didn’t each individual have some responsibility to correct their own ignorance?
 Why should that be her job?

 Brinn waved Sebastien over, and she tried to force a more pleasant expression onto her face as she joined them.
 “What’s this for?” she asked.